Zilliqa/ZIP/zips/zip-1.md

 #### Sample sanity implementation

-In order to support both bech32 (DEFAULT) and legacy base16 (OPTIONAL) address formats, it is recommended to refer to the code snippet below to perform a sanity check with the utility tools provided by our official [`zilliqa-js` SDK](https://github.com/Zilliqa/Zilliqa-JavaScript-Library):
+In order to support both bech32 (DEFAULT) and legacy base16 (OPTIONAL) address formats, it is recommended to refer to the code snippet below to perform a sanity check with the utility tools provided by the [`zilliqa-js` SDK](https://github.com/Zilliqa/Zilliqa-JavaScript-Library):

 ```javascript
   private normaliseAddress(address: string) {